 *

-: Enable SRP-based authentication.
+* ALLOW_USER_SRP_AUTH: Enable SRP-based authentication.

 *

-: Enable authflow to refresh tokens.
+* ALLOW_REFRESH_TOKEN_AUTH: Enable authflow to refresh tokens.

 *

-.
-You can't assign these legacy ExplicitAuthFlows
+* or USER_PASSWORD_AUTH.
+You can't assign these legacy ExplicitAuthFlows values to user

-* ALLOW_USER_SRP_AUTH
+* ALLOW_USER_SRP_AUTH.

 *

-* If you don't specify a value for ExplicitAuthFlows
+* If you don't specify a value for ExplicitAuthFlows, your user client supports

-* ALLOW_CUSTOM_AUTH
+* ALLOW_CUSTOM_AUTH.

 *